mayraamaral/course-project/README.md

 GRANT ALL ON *.* TO 'your_name'@'%' WITH GRANT OPTION;
 ```
 ### Observation
-For security concerns, the datasource URL, user and password do not have the current values in the ```application.properties``` file, instead they are passed via VM Options.
+For security concerns URLs, users and passwords do not have the current values in the ```application.properties``` file, instead they are passed via VM Options.